LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 accurate source file term line numbers.
 Check the :doc:`../devtools/debugger` tool documentation for details.

 Defining triggered breakpoints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Conditional breakpoints that depend on other breakpoints are known as
 *triggered* breakpoints.
-The debugger only breaks at a triggered line
+The debugger only breaks at a triggered breakpoint
-number spy point if the log point or line number spy point it depends
+if the log point or line number spy point it depends on is hit first.
+For
-on is hit first.
-For example:
+example:

 .. code-block:: text